 In 2016 the Court decided to employ a team of consultants led by Professor Tom Emerson of 6a architects to produce plans to conserve and maintain Skinners' Hall.

 The tender for the work was written by the Clerk and is described here.
 His vision for the future of this project, which was presented at an event in the Hall on the 6th November 2017, is summarised here.

 The project is being supervised on behalf of the Court by the Hall Panel, chaired by Lord Malmesbury.
-The other members are the Master, the First Warden, John Hitchins, Annabelle Baird, Aidan Crawshaw, Francis Maude and Nick Gowing supported by the Clerk, the Finance Director and the Hall Director.
+The other members are the Master, the First Warden, John Hitchins, Annabelle Baird, Emmeline Winterbotham, Aidan Crawshaw, Francis Maude, Nick Gowing, Jonny Yarker and James Devitt supported by the Clerk, the Finance Director and the Hall Director.